-The events of the past 15 shutterstock_120155734years, most notably the 9/11 attacks, have helped precipitate a big change in the role of Public administration.
+The events of the past 15 years, most notably the 9/11 attacks, have helped precipitate a big change in the role of Public administration.

 After 9/11, government moved to upgrade communication lines when it came to delivering information about national security.
 The Department of Homeland Security was created in direct response to 9/11.
 This new cabinet department consolidated several executive branch organizations related to the protection of citizens.
 The group would facilitate everything from national security to the management of natural disaster assistance.